duganchen/dotfiles/subrepos/git-commit-browser-for-kitty/README.md

 Press "q" to close the preview window.

+Or press Ctrl+Shift+b and then h.
+Choose a hash, and it will be copied to the clipboard.

-As of now, it's at the "works on my computer" (OS X, with [Delta](https://github.com/dandavison/delta) as the git pager) stage.
+As of now, it's at the "works on my computer" (OS X, with Delta as the git pager) stage.